ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## CONNECT-UDP with Delayed Timestamp Extension

-In these examples, the client supports a CONNECT-UDP Timestamp Extension which uses a different Datagram Format Type which carries a timestamp followed by the encapsulated UDP payload.
+In these examples, the client supports a CONNECT-UDP Timestamp Extension, which uses a different Datagram Format Type that carries a timestamp followed by the encapsulated UDP payload.